 Redeem something that is utterly crap by putting it to good use!

-Maximum ride, is perhaps the best example I am familiar with, it was a horrible series.
-Amazing first book, or at least amazing start with characters engaging enough to carry the first book and keep people coming back… until the dipshit fucked up the characters almost as much as the plot.
+Maximum ride is perhaps the best example I am familiar with, and it was a horrible series.
+Amazing first book, or at least an amazing start with characters engaging enough to carry the first book and keep people coming back… until the dipshit fucked up the characters almost as much as the plot.
 Not a single fic worth reading unless you have a thing for high school AU’s.
-Well there is a doctor who cross I can honestly recommend.
+Well there is a Doctor Who cross I can honestly recommend.
 But aside from that?
 Nada.

 It’s got even more potential for crossovers which more people at least noticed even if they mostly failed at exploiting it.
 Want a different horrible backstory for your protagonist?
 Oh look, the school got a hold of them, oh well at least they come out the other side with enhanced senses and physical abilities, not like those could be good for anything...